Chapter 3: Any Other World

 Lone shook his head in mild amusement as Tucker led them toward the exit of the base, doing his best to memorize the layout as they passed through.
 "Please don't mind him.
 Freaking out about it will only make it worse, anyway."

 "Sorry, buddy!
 Two more sausages to add to the party, I'm pleased to announce!"
-The shorter lupine flashed a winsome smile at Tucker's dejected expression, offering him a thumbs-up that did not help to ease the chupadore's moodiness.
+Mahihko flashed a winsome smile at Tucker's dejected expression, offering him a thumbs-up that did not help to ease the chupadore's moodiness.

 "Yeah, and they're a lot scarier than us, I might add," Lone mumbled, rubbing at his shoulder a bit.
 "Sometimes I forget which one of those two was the actual demon."